Having more fun than a human being should be allowed to have.

 Okay.

-Clinton's comments appealed to appeared to signal a Shift in tone by a regime that previously refrained from directly endorsing the Iranian opposition.
+Clinton's comments appeared to signal a shift in tone by a regime that previously refrained from directly endorsing the Iranian officials.

-Okay, so here we the Washington Post Hillary, all four.
+Okay, so here we have the Washington Post.

-The protest in Iran, White House officials very clearly directly support the aspirations of the protesters.
+White House officials very clearly, directly support the aspirations of the protesters.

 Earlier today, Obama asked about the protesters in Iran.

-We were clear then and we are clear now that what has been true in Egypt is should be true in Iran, which is that people should be able to express their opinions and their grievances and seek a more responsive government.
+On Iran, we were clear then, and we are clear now that what has been true in Egypt should be true in Iran, which is that people should be able to express their opinions and their grievances and seek a more responsive government.

 What's been different is the Iranian government's response, which is to shoot people and beat people and arrest people.

-Okay, so we support the aspirations of the protesters, but if Iran's gonna keep shooting them, that's gonna happen.
+Okay, so we support the aspirations of the protesters, but if Iran's going to keep shooting them, that's going to happen.

 They want to shoot and beat their protesters.

-We we can't dictate anything, just like we didn't and couldn't inside of Egypt.
+We can't dictate anything, just like we didn't and couldn't inside of Egypt.

 Yet they tried to claim credit for everything that happened in Egypt.